kalviumcommunity/S67_Ruchitha_Capstone_Swarm/README.md

 DAY 13: Created GET api for getting all question and also question by id, and worked on the codiumAI review.

 DAY 14: Created PUT api for updating username and corrected the issues given by codiumAI.

+DAY 15: Implemented file upload functionality in the application using Multer and Cloudinary.